jasonribble/bitcoin-101/README.md

   - Who here has send & received bitcoin?
     - ...on the Lightning Network

+note:
-note: My name is Jason.
+  My name is Jason.
 Online I go by Not Jason.
-I am here to try to provide a no bs way to look at Bitcoin for non-technical users.
+I am here to try to provide a simple way to look at Bitcoin for everyday people.

   We are not talking about: other cryptocurrency, technical jargon, monetary theory, humanitarian / moral implication of monetary control, or the environment.

-If you wanted to talk about P2TR, Ludwig Von Mises, the CFA franc, the difference between LND and clightning, or how ASICS are may be leading us to sustainable energy, you are in the wrong place.
+  If you wanted to talk about P2TR, Ludwig Von Mises, the CFA franc, the difference between LND and clightning, or how ASICS may be leading us to sustainable energy, you are in the wrong place.

 ---

 # The Punch Line

-By learning how to send, receive, and keep your **bitcoin** secure, you can safely join the future of money with little risk.
+By learning how to send, receive, and keep your bitcoin secure, you can safely join the future of money with little risk.

 By dollar cost averaging you remove psychological risk from investing into your long term investments.

 note: If you don't have any questions after this presentation, then I have failed.
-This is a simple presentation that purposes removes complexity and assumes that you are here just to learn how to use BitcoinIf I haven't made a mistake, then something is also wrong.
-I’m here to learn how to be a more entertaining and well spoken presenter
+This is a simple presentation that purposes removes complexity and assumes that you are here to learn how to use Bitcoin.

+If I haven't made a mistake, then something is also wrong.
+I’m here to learn how to be become a better teacher, more entertaining and well spoken presenter

+---

+# What is DCA?

+- Bitcoin dollar cost averaging consists in investing a fixed amount of USD, into BTC, on regular time intervals.
+- DCA = Dollar Cost Average
 ---

 # What is Bitcoin?